-We follow the DfE legal requirements for schools in respect of recording and reporting of children who leave school without any known destination.
+Schools should follow the DfE legal requirements in respect of recording and reporting those children who leave their school with an unknown future destination.
+Where a pupil has 10 consecutive school days of unexplained absence, without permission and their whereabouts is unknown, schools and colleges should take all reasonable steps\ to establish their whereabouts.
+If unsuccessful, the school will make an immediate referral to Warwickshire County Council's Children Missing Education Team on 01926 736323 or via email cme@warwickshire.gov.uk.

-Where a pupil has 10 consecutive school days of unexplained absence without permission and all reasonable steps have been taken by the school to establish their whereabouts without success, the school will make an immediate referral to Warwickshire County Council 's Children Missing Education Team on 01926 736323 or via e mail to cme@warwickshire.gov.uk.
+\Reasonable steps include:

-Reasonable steps include:
+Telephone calls to all known contacts.
+Parents and carers are asked to provide at least three emergency contacts in the event of children not arriving at school without prior notification and also for other emergencies;

-- Telephone calls to all known contacts.
-Parents are asked to provide a minimum of two emergency contacts in the event of children not arriving at school without prior notification and also for other emergency purposes; - Letters home (including recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; - Consideration of information about the child in social media; - All contacts and outcomes will be recorded on the pupil's file.
+- Letters home (preferably by recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so: - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; - Consideration of information about the child in social media; - All contacts and outcomes will be recorded on the pupil's file.